PTE Vocabulary List with Meaning to Get High Score in PTE 2025

 Use Flashcards and Apps

-In case you find, reading, learning, and using PTE vocabulary lists blankly a little boring activity, then it is time to get creative.
-Use the PTE vocabulary list with meaning pdf in the following ways:
+In case you find reading, learning, and using PTE vocabulary lists a little boring, then it is time to get creative.
+Use the PTE vocabulary list with meaning PDF in the following ways:

 1. Recommended Flashcard Apps

-To retain PTE vocabulary words creatively, you should use varied mobile applications that have puzzles, and quizzes in the form of recognizing the picture in the flash card.
+To retain PTE vocabulary words creatively, you should use varied mobile applications that have puzzles and quizzes in the form of recognising the picture in the flash card.
 This helps in retaining vocabulary words for a longer time.

 1. How to Effectively Use Flashcards

-Make picture cards of the vocabulary words, this will help you retain the word forever because now your mind is not just making a sentence but visualizing the word completely.
+Make picture cards of the vocabulary words; this will help you retain the word forever because now your mind is not just making a sentence but visualising the word completely.

 Contextual Learning